2009 GDP Statistics, Growth, and Updates by Quarter

 The Recession Officially Ends

 The U.S. economy suffered a major recession from the fourth quarter of 2007 until the third quarter of 2009.
-In 2009, the gross domestic product was $14.449 trillion.
-Growth was down 2.5 percent for the year, according to the 2018 revised estimate by the Bureau of Economic Analysis.
+In 2009, the gross domestic product was $14.449 trillion, down 2.5% from the previous year, according to the 2018 revised estimate by the Bureau of Economic Analysis (BEA).
 Growth returned in the third quarter of 2009, signaling the end of the Great Recession.

 How Estimates of 2009 GDP Changed